 Groundwater monitoring: Wells have been placed around the site perimeter to ensure that landfill operations are not impacting groundwater.
 Five wells and two springs are sampled semi-annually, and results are submitted to the state.

 Final capping: Once we bring the waste to permitted final elevation, we place a final cover over the top to entomb the waste.
 This cover keeps liquids out and gases in and ensures protection of the environment.
-The cap includes 18 inches of soil or clay, a low-density polyethylene liner, a geocomposite layer, and 18 inches of topsoil and vegetation.
+The cap includes 18 inches of clay soil, a polyethylene liner, a geocomposite drainage layer, and 18 inches of topsoil and vegetation.